mas-bandwidth/gafferongames/content/post/fixing_the_internet_for_games.md

-+++
-categories = ["Game Networking"] tags = ["networking"] date = "2019-03-24"
+---
-title = "Fixing the Internet for Games (GDC 2019)" description = "The internet is broken for games.
-Let's fix it!"
+title: "Fixing the Internet for Games"
-+++
+summary: "What we're doing at my new startup [Network Next](https://networknext.com) :rocket:"
+categories: ["Game Networking"]
+tags: ["networking"]
+date: "2019-03-24"
+featured: true
+draft: false
+image:
+  focal_point: "Center"
+  preview_only: true
+---

+Hi, I'm [Glenn Fiedler](https://gafferongames.com) and this is my GDC 2019 talk called “Fixing the Internet for Games”.

 <img src="/img/fixing-the-internet/001.png" width="100%" class="image_border"/>

-Hi, I’m Glenn Fiedler.

-I’m the CEO of a startup called Network Next.

-This is my GDC 2019 talk called “Fixing the Internet for Games”.
+It's about what we are doing at my new startup [Network Next](https://networknext.com).

 <img src="/img/fixing-the-internet/002.png" width="100%" class="image_border"/>

-If you launch a multiplayer game, some % of your player base will complain that they are getting a bad experience.
+When you launch a multiplayer game, some percentage of your player base will complain they are getting a bad experience.

 You only need to check your forums to see this is true.

-And as a player you’ve experienced it too...
+And as a player you’ve probably experienced it too.

 What’s going on?